Kanji

 Table of Contents

-If you want to define a custom Data Source, use External Data Source.
+If you need to define a custom Data Source, use the External Data Source.

 | jq '@json'